-Other income mainly included rental income from lease of machinery, bank interest income, safety consultancy income, government grants and sundry income.
-For the year ended 31 December 2020, other income amounted to approximately HK\$11.6 million (2019: approximately HK\$5.2 million).
-The increase in other income was mainly due to (i) government grants of approximately HK\$6.9 million (2019: nil) from Employment Support Scheme under the Anti-epidemic Fund and the Construction Industry Anti-epidemic Fund provided by the Government of HKSAR in respect of the Outbreak in the second half of 2020; and (ii) handling charges of approximately HK\$1.9 million (2019: approximately HK\$0.9 million) paid by subcontractors requesting our assistance in the procurement of construction materials for our construction contracts.
+Other income mainly included rental income from lease of machinery, bank interest income, safety consultancy income, gain on disposal of plant and equipment and sundry income.
+For the year ended 31 December 2021, other income amounted to approximately HK\$5.2 million (2020: approximately HK\$11.6 million).
+The decrease in other income was mainly due to the one-off government grant from (i) the Employment Support Scheme under the Anti-epidemic Fund launched by the Government of HKSAR in respect of the Outbreak and (ii) the Construction Industry Anti-epidemic Fund provided by the Government of HKSAR which aims to support the construction industry against the Outbreak, amounting to an aggregate sum of approximately HK\$6.9 million being recognised for the year ended 31 December 2020 but no such income was being recognised for the year ended 31 December 2021.